Electrician in Vancouver, BC

 Same-day or next-day site visits across Vancouver from our Richmond shop.
 Typical drive time 20–35 minutes depending on bridge traffic.

 Yes.
-We work across the entire west side of Vancouver weekly — Kitsilano, Point Grey, Dunbar, Kerrisdale, Marpole.
+We work across the entire west side of Vancouver weekly: Kitsilano, Point Grey, Dunbar, Kerrisdale, and Marpole.
 Many of these homes are pre-1960 and need a service upgrade before adding an EV charger or heat pump.

 Pre-1960 Vancouver homes were typically built with 60A fuse panels.
 Many have been upgraded to 100A breaker panels at some point, but a surprising number still have the original fuse panel.
 Any modern renovation or EV install in a home that age usually starts with a service upgrade to 200A.